mattcallow/CPC_PICOROM/readme.md

 There is a CPC ROM which provides a control over the ROM emulator.

 ## ROM Commands
-* PICOLOAD - reboot the PICO into bootloader mode
+* |PICOLOAD - reboot the PICO into bootloader mode
-* LED,n - Control the PICO LED n=1 for on, n=0 for off
+* |LED,n - Control the PICO LED n=1 for on, n=0 for off
-* ROMDIR - list all available ROMS on the Pico
+* |ROMDIR - list all available ROMS on the Pico
-* CFGLIST - list available configs
+* |CFGLIST - list available configs
-* ROMIN,n,m - Insert ROM m into a slot n
+* |ROMIN,n,m - Insert ROM m into a slot n
-* ROMOUT,n - Remove ROM from a slot n
+* |ROMOUT,n - Remove ROM from a slot n
-* ROMLIST - List currently inserted ROM
+* |ROMLIST - List currently inserted ROMs
-* CFGLOAD,n - Load a ROM configuration from config slot n
+* |CFGLOAD,n - Load a ROM configuration from config slot n
-* CFGSAVE,n - Save current ROM configuration into config slot n
+* |CFGSAVE,n - Save current ROM configuration into config slot n
-* CFGDEF,n - Make config n the default config
+* |CFGDEF,n - Make config n the default config
-* ROMS - List currently insertet ROMs
+* |ROMS - List currently inserted ROMs (alias for ROMLIST)

 ## PCB
 **WARNING** There is an error on the schematic and PCB silkscreen.
 D2 is reversed.
 So, if you are going to build this, make sure that you insert D2 with the cathode (stripe) at the bottom.